ashkan-mokarian/d2l-pytorch/README.md

 - **Error** when `!pip install d2l`: instead do `!pip install d2l==1.0.0a0`

+# Very important parts for a quick look

+- Generalization in DNN: Weight regularization - weight decay (not so powerful); Early-stopping (essential for noisy datasets); Dropout (adding noise to training to make the problem hard for network);

+- Look at the iimplementation of [batch norm](./chapter_modern_cnn/4_batchnorm.ipynb): Contains a good example for coding.
+Note that the main functionality of the added behaviour of batch norm is seperated from the module definition in a seperate function.
+This part contains the algorithms and functionality of it.
+The model book keeping, parameters, lr, moving averages, etc, are seperated from the math inside the module.

-# Skipped but important or important in general
+# Skipped

 - About **Autograd** and **chain rule**: Check [this](./chapter_preliminaries/0_notes.md#automatic-differentiation-chain-rule-forwardpropagation-vs-backwardpropagationnotunderstood-autograd).
 I don't understand it, but if you spend some time, a very good resource is linked.
 - Read more about central limit theorem if you find out.
 Why does the true average uncertainty tend towards a normal distribution centered at the true mean with rate $\mathcal{O}(1/\sqrt{n})$.

 - [Neural tangent kernels](https://papers.nips.cc/paper_files/paper/2018/hash/5a4be1fa34e62bb8a6ec6b91d2462f5a-Abstract.html): a good framework for understanding DNN. apparently it relates DNN (parametric model) to non-parametric models (kernel methods).
 In short, there are more analytical arguments that can be made for non-parametric methods, and by this connection, it can serve an analytical tool for understanding over-parameterized DNN.

-- Generalization in DNN: Weight regularization - weight decay (not so powerful); Early-stopping (essential for noisy datasets); Dropout (adding noise to training to make the problem hard for network);

 # TOC